-Trading on the NSE is open Monday to Friday and is not available on Saturday and Sunday nor public holidays, as specified on the NSE website.
+Investments on the NSE are permitted Monday to Friday and are not available on Saturday and Sunday nor public holidays, as specified on the NSE website.

 The number of trading days in a year can vary based on the number of weekends and national holidays.
-Online calculators can help you figure out how many trading days there are in 2021.
+Online calculators can help you figure out how many days there are in 2022.

-Zerodha, India’s biggest stockbroker, posts a list of trading holidays for every calendar year for stock exchanges in India, including the NSE and the BSE.
-It has provided trading holiday calendars for 2019, 2020 and 2021 as the days change every year.
+Zerodha, one of India’s biggest brokers, posts a list of holidays for every calendar year for stock exchanges in India, including the NSE and the BSE.
+It has provided holiday calendars for 2021 and 2022, for example, as the days change every year.
 The NSE is normally closed on these holidays.

-However, Muhurat trading is the auspicious trading hour in the Indian stock market on Diwali.
-It is usually announced by exchanges like the NSE trading centre who notify investors of the non-scheduled trading hour.
+However, Muhurat trading is the auspicious hour in the Indian stock market on Diwali.
+It is usually announced by exchanges like the NSE who notify investors of the non-scheduled hour.
 As Diwali marks the beginning of a New Year, Muhurat trading is believed to bring wealth and prosperity for the year ahead.
-In 2020, Muhurat trading was on 14 November from 18:00 IST onward.

 Listing of securities can be done in either Capital Market or Wholesale Debt Market.
 There are some key requirements that companies must meet in their National Stock Exchange of India trading application.
-Some of the important registration standards for NSE trading include:
+Some of the important registration standards include:

 - Post issue paid-up capital should not be more than 25 crore rupees (250 million rupees)

 - Company profiles on management and projects undertaken are required

 - Certified copies of documents including 3 years of annual reports and Memorandum & Articles of Association are required